 You lead, plan, coordinate, and refine policies for your entire human resources department.
 In fact, you make the final executive decisions when it comes to new policy development and oversee their implementation.

-So how do you pack all of that great stuff into your resume?
+So how do you pack all of that great stuff into your resume template?

 Not to worry: We’ve helped folks like you land all kinds of jobs in HR, and we’ve got some handy resume tips to share with you.
-Use these three human resources director resumes for inspiration.
+Use these three human resources director resume examples for inspiration.

 What Matters Most: Your Skills & Job Experience